ksmith6/vehicle_detection/Writeup_Submission.md

 ####2.
 Describe how (and identify where in your code) you implemented some kind of filter for false positives and some method for combining overlapping bounding boxes.

 As described earlier, I implemented a Python class called `HeatMap` which tracked vehicle detections from frame to frame.
-For each window that reported a detection, I would increment the pixels within the window in the `HeatMap` object.
+For each window that reported a detection, I would increment the pixels within the window in the `HeatMap` object (until the pixel values saturated at 10).
 For each frame, I would `chill()` the HeatMap, causing the heat to drain away over time (decremented all pixels by 1).

 This approach would make spurious detections fade away by the next image frame.
 Only repeated detections over the same area would increase the pixel values above a threshold.

 The thresholded heatmap was passed to the `scipy.ndimage.measurements.label()` function to detect distinct individual clusters within the heatmap.
-This approach may fail to distinguish two cars that are in close proximity to one another.
+This approach fails to distinguish two cars that are in close proximity to one another.
 For each detected *blob*, a bounding box was defined to encapsulate it, and then each bounding box was overlaid as a blue rectangle on the image.

 ### Here are six frames and their corresponding heatmaps: